Conserving The World’s Largest and Deepest Freshwater Spring

 Welcome to Wakulla Springs

-The World’s largest and deepest freshwater spring, located near Tallahassee, Florida with Swimming, Glass-Bottom Boats, Guided River Boat Tours, Bird Watching, Historic Lodge with Dining, 27 Guest Rooms, 3 Conference Rooms, Gift Shop, Picnicking, Concessions, Nature Trails, Snorkeling, Interpretive Exhibits, Horse Trails and more.
+The main spring is the world’s largest and deepest freshwater spring, located near Tallahassee, Florida with Swimming, Guided River Boat Tours, Bird Watching, Historic Lodge with Dining, 27 Guest Rooms, 3 Conference Rooms, Gift Shop, Picnicking, Concessions, Nature Trails, Snorkeling, Interpretive Exhibits, Horse Trails and more.
 Open 365 days per year.
 There are more than 80 other sinkholes, streams and windows into the aquifer within the 6,800-acre park (hence Wakulla Springs).

 Mystery surrounds the early history of Wakulla Springs.
 The word “Wakulla” may be a modern spelling of ancient Native American origin meaning “river of the crying bird” or “mystery.”
 Spanish explorers interpreted the Indian word for the spring as guarcara.
-The Seminoles in the late 18th century began calling the river Wakala.
-Kala is said to mean “a spring of water.”
+The Seminoles in the late 18th century began calling the river Wakala. …la is said to mean “a spring of water.”

 Edward Ball purchased the property in 1934 and developed it as an attraction focusing on wildlife preservation and the surrounding habitat.
 The State of Florida bought half of the existing park property in 1986.
 The other half was added in 2000 to protect the quality of the groundwater which feeds the spring and the large Cherokee Sink.

-The springs are enjoyed by local residents and visitors from all over the world enjoy this first magnitude spring for its beautiful diverse wildlife, deep water spring and swimming area, river boat tour and the Wakulla Springs Lodge.
+Local residents and visitors from all over the world enjoy this first magnitude spring for its beautiful diverse wildlife, deep water spring and swimming area, river boat tour and the Wakulla Springs Lodge.
 Contact the Wakulla Springs Lodge for lodging, catering and events.

-Wakulla Springs State Park is listed on the National Register of Historic Places and is designated as a National Natural Landmark.
+Wakulla Springs State Park is designated a National Historic and Archaeological District and a National Natural Landmark.